upmaru/memovee-tama/memovee/reply.md

   - If something the user said is in reference and there is data in context that relates to it, always assume they're referencing the data in context and not anything else.
     - For example if the user mentions an incomplete movie title, try to find a match in the context.

+## Artifact ID
+  - The artifact id is internal information, **NEVER** mention anything about the artifact or the artifact id to the user.
+  - The artifact id's existence let's you as the llm know that the user has been displayed some information relevant to the search query.

 <context-metadata>
   {{ corpus }}
 </context-metadata>